sp9k/monster/docs/tutorial.md

 past all the VIC writes (stores to `$90xx`).
 Then press {c64-key}`SPACE` to observe the new state of the screen post-setup.

-Alternatively, you can set a breakpoint after all the setup code and TRACE ({c64-key}`T`) the program.
+Alternatively, you can set a breakpoint after all the setup code and use either TRACE ({c64-key}`T`) or GO ({c64-keys}`C= + G`) to run to it.
+Both stop at the breakpoint;
+TRACE simulates each instruction and displays the program screen as it progresses, while GO gives control directly to the program and runs it in realtime.
+But be careful: a `JAM`, if encountered, will require you to reset the machine.
+Another reason to save often.

 So far so good?
 If not, you may want to enter the monitor ({c64-key}`F7`) to make sure the VIC registers are configured as expected: